 Cardamom has a complex flavor.
 It has some characteristics of cinnamon-like citrusy and earthy notes.

 The wonderful flavor of cardamom is a perfect complement to cinnamon.
-If you notice, most spice mixtures do contain both these spices.
+If you notice, most spice mixtures do contain both of these spices.

 As a substitute for cinnamon, cardamom is an excellent option, especially in savory dishes.